serverlessworkflow/specification/specification.md

 Each branch receives the same copy of the Parallel state's data input.

-A branch can define either actions or a workflow id of the workflow that needs to be executed.
+A Parallel state branch can either define `actions` to be executed, or define a `subflow` property which is the name of a workflow SubFlow state to be executed.
-The workflow id defined cannot be the same id of the workflow there the branch is defined.
+Note that the referenced SubFlow state should not be part of the core workflow control flow logic (should not have any incoming or outgoing transitions, and should not be able to end workflow execution).

 #### <a name="parallel-state-exceptions"></a>Parallel State: Handling Exceptions